aryanvx/act-study-plan/README.md

 Discipline is the one algorithm you can’t fake.

-This isn’t just a script.
-It’s a system.
+Calling it a script would be to patronize it.
+I'd go with system.
 A Python-built framework that generates a personalized ACT study calendar tailored to your start date, duration, and subjects.

 It exports an .ics file you can import into Google Calendar, Apple Calendar, or Outlook.
-Because good routines belong where your time lives.

 I built this while preparing for the October 2025 ACT.
 I was tired of generic prep plans that were more chaos than structure.
 So I wrote my own.
 Something that didn’t just tell me what to do, but when to do it.